mattdangerw/midi-go-round/README.md

 Midi-Go-Round is a simple rhythm game using midi files.
 The game was written originally for Music, Computing, and Design I a CCRMA course at Stanford.

 Gameplay is simple, the goal is to hit all the "notes" in a level to play a certain instrument in a midi song.
 Midi files, though they don't always sound the best, completely reveal the song structure.
-This makes it possible to build levels from arbitrary midi files and to distort the song as its being played depending on user performance.
+This makes it possible to build levels from arbitrary midi files and to distort the song as its being played, depending on user performance.

 This was also an excuse to learn about a very compact game engine called Horde3D.
 It has a flexible rendering pipeline and minimalist design, which drew me to it.
 Not sure I would suggest it in the end--there's no support and few examples.